How to Prevent Fraudulent Payments in WordPress (6 Easy Ways)

 reCAPTCHA is an invaluable tool to protect your website from abuse and fraud.
 It prevents non-humans (bots and scripts) from interacting with your pages.
 This means that an automated system set up by a malicious party won’t be able to use your payment forms.

 Basically, it understands how people behave differently than bots.
-If it identifies a bot, it blocks their access.
+If it identifies a bot, reCAPTCHA blocks its access.
 We strongly recommend it.

 Card testing (also called “carding,” “account testing,” and “card checking”) is a type of fraudulent activity when someone tries to determine if a stolen card’s information is valid to make purchases.